nachocaru/xaprb.com/content/blog/2006-04-13-using-awk-to-convert-mysql-output-to-tables.md

 title: How to convert MySQL output to HTML tables
 date: "2006-04-13"
 permalink: /2006/04/13/using-awk-to-convert-mysql-output-to-tables/
-description:
-  - >
-    Shows two ways to pipe the output from the MySQL client into programs that convert it to HTML tables.
 ---
 In this article I'll explain how to control the output of the `mysql` client program and feed it to another program to transform the results as desired.
 I often transform output into HTML tables for these blog articles &#8212; at least, I do when I'm not being lazy.